Keyboardly-App/keyboardly-dev/Addon.md

 <br> - `getView()`  : will be used for return view.
 <br> - `getSubMenus()`  : for return submenus to show on keyboard navigation.<br>

-4. Start build your own feature on `KeyboardActionView` class.
+4. Start build your own feature by `KeyboardActionView` class.

 ## Load Add On